CoderK/reactist/README.md

 .
 .
 ```
-npm install is too slow, so it may be a long time before npm dependenceis is downloaded.
-When download process is completed, you can see that a project has been created.
+It may take a long time to get npm dependenceis.
+When it's completed, you will see the project created.

 ```
 npm WARN my-app@1.0.0 No description